Measures to be undertaken for eyecare during the current era of digital and online!

 5. Based on the doctor’s advice, anjan should be applied to the eyes.
 This imparts protection to our eyes.

-6. While going out in the sun, head should be well covered and sunglasses should be used.
+6. While going out in the sun, head should be covered well and sunglasses should be used.

 7. Footwear should be used.
 As far as possible, plastic footwear or sandals should be avoided.